-The Culture components tarted in January 2014 with the sending of a delegation to Finland consisting of two representatives from the Department of Sport, Arts, Recreation and Culture, two local artists and the South Coordinator.
+The Culture component started in January 2014 with the sending of a delegation to Finland consisting of two representatives from the Department of Sport, Arts, Recreation and Culture, two local artists and the South Coordinator.
 The purpose of the component was to develop a format and contents of the CULTURE handbook that would be developed to foster participation of local communities in the organizing of culture initiatives by the local inhabitants. about the trip.

 After the first Visit, a further delegation of Cultural actors from Raseborg visited Makana from 29 June to 6 July 2014.
-AfurtherdelegationconsistingofMakanaCulturalActorsledbyMs KhosiandClrRanchhodwentovertoFinlandtopartakeintheFaces Festival and finalise the Cultural Handbook.